Europe·Slovenia·Updated April 29, 2026

 What scams target tourists in Ljubljana?

-The most frequently reported tourist scams in Ljubljana are Bar Trap with Fake Companions, Booking.com Clone Phishing for Accommodation, Restaurant and Bar Overcharging, with 2 classified as high severity.
+The most frequently reported tourist scams in Ljubljana are Taxi Overcharging, Restaurant and Bar Overcharging, Booking.com Clone Phishing for Accommodation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Ljubljana?